 Savvy travelers are always looking for new ways to save at Disney World – and there are lots of ways to do it!
-The family who simply hops on Disney’s site and books their trip is looking at an expensive vacation indeed.
-However, the family who take a few minutes to find the best deals on accommodations, tickets, and more will find that Orlando can actually be a very affordable place to visit.
+The family who simply hops on Disney’s site and book their trip is looking at an expensive vacation indeed.
+However, the family who takes a few minutes to find the best deals on accommodations, tickets, and more will find that Orlando can actually be a very affordable place to visit.
 Check out this blog on Twelve Money-Saving Tactics at Disney World or check out our favorite four below.

 1. Consider other Orlando options

-Of course you’re going to visit the Disney World parks while you’re in Orlando, but don’t forget that there are actually many other fun attractions in the area.
-Take a trip to GatorLand, Wet ‘n’ Wild, SeaWorld, or another local attraction.
+Of course, you’re going to visit the Disney World parks while you’re in Orlando, but don’t forget that there are actually many other fun attractions in the area.
+Take a trip to Gatorland, Wet ‘n’ Wild, SeaWorld, or another local attraction.
 You can even drive just an hour or so to see the beach.
 Taking a day off from Disney not only saves you money, but it can be a great way to relax and unwind without taking the entire day off.

 2. Travel during off-peak times